FirebaseExtended/bolt/README.md

 # Bolt Compiler

-The Bolt Compiler is an experimental security and rules compiler for Firebase.
+Bolt is an experimental security and rules compiler for Firebase.
 It is currently in early alpha.
 There are known bugs and incomplete features in the current implementation, so PLEASE DO NOT USE IN PRODUCTION applications.